Rutgers Advocacy Corps

 About the Program

-Available to students from all majors and schools at any of Rutgers’ three campuses, Advocacy Corps, run by the Office of Federal Relations, is the university's signature advocacy education program.
+Available to students from all majors and schools at any of Rutgers’ three campuses, the Rutgers Advocacy Corps-Day in DC, run by the Office of Federal Relations, is the university's signature student advocacy effort.
+The program equips students to be effective federal advocates on behalf of their peers through both online training and hands-on experience in our nation’s capital.

 Program Structure and Key Dates